ltfschoen/justopensource/README.md

 ### Outcomes

-In order for this project to benefit the greater Web3 adoption and achieve outcomes that align and comply with the expectations of the Web3 and open-source communities, it will be necessary to:
+In order for this project to benefit the greater Web3 adoption and achieve outcomes that align and comply with the expectations of the Web3 and open-source communities, it will be necessary accomplish with this grant the outcomes as described in the "Definition and Measurement of Success" section.
-* Create of a multisignature research/analysis account on one or more Web3 decentralised software platforms
-* Creation of a research/analysis account on Web2 social media platforms (e.g. https://grillapp.net/@luke) to migrate the audience to Web3 decentralised software platforms (e.g. Joystream)
-* Review/publish at least monthly theoretical research/analysis progress reports on the Web2 social media platforms and Web3 decentralized software platforms
-* Assess and adopt constructive comments and feedback for continuous improvement
-* Producing at least one paper under peer-review in a major publication by the end of the program, or if that is not possible, produce at at least one paper under peer-review in our own new Web3 and open-source publication by the end of the program, and make that a major publication.
-* Case study interviews and publication of work snippets on JUST Open Source Stiftung channels.
-* Market the paper to try to have it published in one or more major web magazines, or if that is not possible, market the paper and publishing it in our own new Web3 and open-source magazine.
-* Present the paper at one or more major Web3 or open-source conferences, or if that is not possible, present the paper at our own Web3 and open-source side-event associated with a major Web3 or open-source conference.
-* Receive invitations to participate in further grant procurement, if necessary and possible

 ### Grant Scope

 The initial Grant Scope shall be as described in the "Abstract Summary of Academic Research" section.

 Feedback was provided that the original proposal that touched on all the focus areas felt too general and broad, and recommended limiting its scope to only two focus areas maximum.
-As such, the revised proposal now has less focus areas and a more limited scope and shall go deeper into the analysis/research.
+As such, the revised proposal now has less focus areas and a more limited scope and shall go deeper into the analysis/research, as described in the "Inclusions" section.

-The project research/analysis will touch on the focus area:
-* Open-source communities

 #### Assumptions